LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/domains.md

     To refresh the page and check on progress, click <img style="width:25px" src="img/ConvoBuilder/icon_trainRefresh.png"> (Refresh icon) in the **Training Status** column.

 ### Create a 3rd-party NLU provider credential

+You must create a 3rd-party NLU provider credential, as the system requires and uses the credentials when training the domain to create a model version.

+**To create a 3rd-party NLU provider credential**

 1. Open the domain.
 2. Click **Train** in the upper-right corner.